minalinsky098/Gas-inventory-management-system/README.md

 # Gas-inventory-management-system
-Project for an inventory management system for a gas station
+Beginner Project for an inventory management system for a gas station

 initial users and passwords:
 admin - admin 123